Skip links

 Mindfulness

 This practice cultivates acceptance and reduces automatic reactions, fostering greater emotional balance.
-Over time, mindfulness enhances self-awareness, allowing individuals to observe cravings or triggers without immediately acting on them.
+Over time, mindfulness helps to enhance self-awareness, allowing individuals to observe cravings or triggers without immediately acting on them.
 It encourages living in the present moment and helps reduce negative rumination, promoting calmness and focus in daily life.

-Strengthening emotion regulation skills helps prevent emotional overwhelm and support healthier decision-making.
+Strengthening emotion regulation skills helps individuals regulate emotions, preventing emotional overwhelm and supporting healthier decision-making.
 By recognizing and labeling emotions accurately, individuals can choose more adaptive responses rather than reacting impulsively.
 This skill also teaches individuals how to decrease sensitivity to strong emotions while enhancing their ability to experience and sustain positive feelings.
+In DBT skills groups, participants learn practical strategies to regulate emotions and develop skills for emotional stability.

-Improving interpersonal effectiveness empowers individuals to assert their needs while maintaining respect and connection with others.
+Improving interpersonal effectiveness helps to empower individuals to assert their needs while maintaining respect and connection with others.
 Effective communication builds trust and fosters supportive relationships, which are vital skills for sustaining long-term recovery.
 It also teaches setting boundaries, negotiating conflicts, and maintaining self-respect during interactions.
+In DBT group skills training, participants learn and practice these interpersonal skills in a structured, supportive setting.

 How DBT Can Help with Addiction Treatment